OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 - Then, go back to the parent project folder and make sure the XML file named manifest-myHelloWorldaddin.xml contains the following XML code.

-     >**Important**  The value in the  `<id>` tag is a GUID that the yeoman generator creates when it generates the project.
-Do not change the GUID that the yeoman generator created for your add-in.If the host is Azure, the the  `SourceLocation` value will be a URL that is similar to _https:// [name-of-your-web-app].azurewebsites.net/[path-to-add-in]_.
+     >**Important:**  The value in the  `<id>` tag is a GUID that the yeoman generator creates when it generates the project.
+Do not change the GUID that the yeoman generator created for your add-in.
+If the host is Azure, the `SourceLocation` value will be a URL that is similar to _https:// [name-of-your-web-app].azurewebsites.net/[path-to-add-in]_.
 If you are using the self-hosted option, as in this example, it will be _https://localhost:8443/[path-to-add-in]_.

 ```XML
      <?xml version="1.0" encoding="utf-8"?>